J&K: BJP leader, family shot dead by terrorists in Bandipora

 Sheikh Wasim was a BJP district president and was sitting at a shop, with his family, when the terrorists opened fire.

-None of the policemen who had deployed to provide security for Wasim were present.
+None of the policemen who had deployed to provide security for Wasim was present.
 The personal security officers (PSOs) will be arrested for dereliction of duty, J&K Police said.

 BJP National General Secretary Ram Madhav said he was shocked by the killing.